josefilgueira/First-Python-Application/README.md

   - `secret_num(x, y, player)`: securely asks the user for a hidden number within a range

 - **Readme.txt**
-  Original file included in the academic submission.
+  Original file included in the academic submission where you can see all details related to the actual game.

 ---